mangiruben/TBXT_regulation/README.md

 ## Introduction

-While high levels of TBXT have been detected in metastatic lung cancer, We used circularised chromosome capture combined with sequencing (4C-seq) to determine and physical genome wide *cis* -interactions differences around *TBXT* loci in 1) lung cancer cells (H460), a TBXT expressing cell line 2) lung cancer cells (H358 and A549), non-TBXT expressors
+While high levels of TBXT have been detected in metastatic lung cancer, we used circularised chromosome capture combined with sequencing (4C-seq) to characterise if physical genome wide *cis* -interactions differences around *TBXT* loci in (1) lung cancer cells (H460), a TBXT expressing cell line and (2) lung cancer cells (H358 and A549), non-TBXT expressers have association with TBXT regulation

 ## 4C template and library

-4C libraries were prepared in replicates using *Nla*III and *Dpn*II restriction enzymes and sequenced and sequenced at 150bp PE
+A543, H358 and H460 4C templates and libraries were prepared in
+replicates using *Nla*III and *Dpn*II restriction enzymes and sequenced at 150bp PE

 ## 4C data analysis